 Behind this door is something impressive that I have not seen before until exploring Carter Caves State Resort Park.

 A 30-foot waterfall inside a cave is a rare sight.
-It wasn’t a roaring waterfall, more of a trickle, but I am sure its roar is, of course, tied to how much rainfall eastern Kentucky has recently received.
-Pictures don’t do it justice; this is one of those things you have to go and see for yourself to appreciate its true beauty.
+It wasn’t a roaring waterfall, more of a trickle, but I am sure its roar is tied to how much rainfall eastern Kentucky has recently received.
+Pictures don’t do it justice; this is something you have to see for yourself to appreciate its true beauty.